wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

 ### Traffic

-This page shows information related to the traffic that goes through your API management deployments.
+The **Traffic** page shows information related to the traffic that goes through your API management deployments.
 This includes API usage, application usage, resource usage, etc. You can use this page to investigate the usage of APIs and applications, traffic patterns, etc.

 ![Traffic](../assets/img/insights/traffic-page-full.png){.cInlineImage-full}